-For the year ended 30 June 2021, revenue amounted to \$113,878,000 as disclosed in Note 5 of the Financial Report.
+For the year ended 30 June 2022, revenue amounted to \$115,522,000 as disclosed in Note 5 of the Financial Report.

-The Group's accounting policy in respect of revenue is outlined in Note 3(b) and the significant judgement required in calculating revenue is described in Note 3(s).
+The Group's accounting policy in respect of revenue is outlined in Note 3(b) and the significant judgement required in calculating revenue is described in Note 3(r).

-Accordingly, given the complexity of judgement in the accounting for revenue from contracts from customers, we have determined this to be a key audit matter.
+Accordingly, given the nature of the judgement in the accounting for revenue from contracts from customers, we have determined this to be a key audit matter.